alonb4040/First-project/README.md

 # First-project
 News engine search.
-Sending to e-mail customized articles details in a convenient and accessible way
+Sending to e-mail customized articles details in a convenient and accessible way.